smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

 <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/forwarder-directrequest-example.png' />

-In this tutorial, you will configure your Chainlink node with a simple transaction-sending strategy on the Goerli testnet:
+In this tutorial, you will configure your Chainlink node with a simple transaction-sending strategy on the Sepolia testnet:

 - Your node has two externally owned accounts (EOA).
 - Your node has two [direct request](/chainlink-nodes/oracle-jobs/job-types/direct_request) jobs.
 One job returns _uint256_, and the other returns _string_.